proycon/codemeta2mp/README.md

 # Codemeta to SSHOC Open Marketplace

-This is a converter to transform data from codemeta into to the [SSHOC Open Marketplace](https://github.com/SSHOC/sshoc-marketplace-backend) by communicating via their API.
+This is a converter to transform data from codemeta for ingestion into the [SSHOC Open Marketplace](https://github.com/SSHOC/sshoc-marketplace-backend) by communicating via their API.

 ## Installation